rangsimanketkaew/AWS-HPC/setup-parallel-cluster.md

 global                  -               -    -    -    -     -       -       -       -       -
 ```

-_AutoScailing is a feature that can build and terminate the virtual instance and request CPU cores on-the-fly (whenever you need)._
+_AutoScaling is a feature that can build and terminate the virtual instance and request CPU cores on-the-fly (whenever you need)._

 ## More to read
 - Calculate the cost for your solution: https://calculator.aws